yavor-gornalov/softuni_python_advanced/README.md

 # Python Advanced - Module
-This repository contains solutions to tasks related to problems, solved during the study of "Python Advanced" - module at SoftUni.
-The tasks encompass more advanced and complex programming concepts such as tuples, stacks, queues, matrices, and also demonstrate basic concepts in object-oriented programming.
-Exercises are prepared for testing in Judge system.
-Problems explanations, could be accessed, after registration on this [LINK](https://judge.softuni.org/Contests#!/List/ByCategory/196/Python-Advanced).
+This repository contains solutions to tasks related to problems solved during the study of the 'Python Advanced' module at SoftUni.
+The tasks encompass more advanced and complex programming concepts, such as tuples, stacks, queues, matrices, and also demonstrate basic concepts in object-oriented programming.
+Exercises are prepared for testing in the Judge system.
+Problem explanations can be accessed after registration at this [LINK](https://judge.softuni.org/Contests#!/List/ByCategory/196/Python-Advanced).

 ### Contents:
 **I. Python Advanced - Exercises**